 There’s been high unemployment during the recession years over the last seven or eight years.
 There’s higher inequality during recessions and we have the graphic is showing that in a second.

-There’s diminished expectation that comes about during recessions as well and but they also end.
+There’s the diminished expectation that comes about during recessions as well and but they also end.
 And then there’s also the geopolitical considerations.
 Let’s have a look at that in a bit more detail.

 First of all, this graph on the left, of the slide here shows the unemployment; and the blue line at the top is actually the true unemployment and of course, it peaked quite high and it’s still at 10 percent.

 This is not the published unemployment.
 This is unemployment figures plus people who stopped looking for work.
-So, what you would say as a true unemployment.
+So, what you would say as true unemployment.

 And so again in the US, everybody is going to know somebody in their extended friend group or their extended family who is either given up looking for a job or doesn’t have a job that wants one.
-And so that impacts on how you feel about how things are going.
+And so that impacts how you feel about how things are going.